-This presentation will review the variety of injuries seen in cases of possible child abuse.
+This workshop will review the variety of injuries seen in cases of child physical abuse.
 The discussion will be case based and include examples of abusive and non-abusive injuries.
-The lecture will be geared for CPS workers, law enforcement investigators, and attorneys to learn the basic aspects of child physical abuse.
+The lecture will be geared for CPS workers, law enforcement investigators, and attorneys to learn the basic aspects of child physical abuse injuries.

 Hands are Not for Hitting: The Impact of Domestic Violence on Children